microsoft/STL/README.md

 ### Test your changes.

-After making your changes overwrite the file under %Visual Studio instalation path%\Common7\Packages\Debugger\Visualizers\stl.natvis (is recommended to make a backup of the file).
-After overwriting the file you should be able to see your changes in a Visual Studio debugging session.
+After making your changes copy the file to any c++ Visual Studio project, after that select your right click your project > Add > Existing Item and select the stl.natvis file.
+After doing this you should be able to see your changes in a Visual Studio debugging session.

 # Block Diagram